-Adams said those interested should not let their couple status discourage them from giving Blue Moon a whirl.
+Molly said those interested should not let their couple status discourage them from giving Blue Moon a whirl.

-The Blue Moon Ballroom is located on Cornwall Avenue between Holly and Chestnut streets, and Adams said she loves having the studio downtown because of the foot traffic and the proximity to local restaurants and cultural activities.
+The Blue Moon Ballroom is located on Cornwall Avenue between Holly and Chestnut streets, and Molly said she loves having the studio downtown because of the foot traffic and the proximity to local restaurants and cultural activities.

 “There is a real artsy feel here,” she said.

-Adams said dancing is something that, if you’re open to it, comes into your life and never leaves.
+Molly said dancing is something that, if you’re open to it, comes into your life and never leaves.